 Australians lived in splendid isolation, a great distance from the storm centres of Europe.
-They led a prosperous life and never had to fight for their national existence by the threat of war on their door step, and the prospect of an invasion by sea seemed unlikely.
+They enjoyed a unique lifestyle of never having been threatened by war on their door step, and the prospect of an invasion by sea seemed extremely unlikely.

-Twelve days after Australia declared it would stand by the side of Britain in the war against Germany, the 18th August 1914, men young and old started rolling in to enlist at Victoria Barracks, Sydney.
+Twelve days after Australia declared it would stand by the side of Britain in the war against Germany, on the 18th August 1914, men, young and old started rolling in to enlist at Victoria Barracks, Sydney.

 At the same time all over Australia there was an intense interest in everything relating to the war.
 The various other states were equally making remarkable progress in the preparation of the expeditionary force.

 Early reports claiming that they had men of a high standard, and the numbers volunteering was so great….
 “That it is expected the selection will represent an exceedingly capable body.”

 In all the states patriotic funds had been established and subscriptions were flowing liberally, while entertainment and fund-raising of all kinds was being organized to provide funds for the benefit of those who may suffer through the war.

 It seemed that everyday life was suddenly more exciting, patriotic fervor was growing around the nation, and even the sport of horse racing and hotels were enjoying the energy generated with higher than normal trade.

 The popular weekly sports column “The Turf” by Milroy in The Sydney Mail describes the events of the week.…………….